US airlines seek billions in aid as outbreak cripples travel - KVIA

 “We are going to back the airlines 100%.
 It’s not their fault,” he said, adding that they were “having a record season” before the virus outbreak.

-On Capitol Hill, lawmakers are evaluating possible steps to help the airlines, including federal loans and giving them cash from a grant program intended for airport infrastructure projects, according to a Republican aide on the House Transportation Committee.
+On Capitol Hill, lawmakers are evaluating possible steps to help the airlines, including federal loans and tax relief, according to a Republican aide on the House Transportation Committee.

-Lawmakers also are looking at letting airports use the money for operational expenses such as cleaning costs or to service debt, said the aide, who was not authorized to speak publicly about the discussions among lawmakers.
+Lawmakers also are looking at letting airports use money raised for infrastructure projects on operating costs such as janitorial expenses or servicing debt, said the aide, who was not authorized to speak publicly about the discussions among lawmakers.

+Senator Edward Markey, D-Mass., said Congress should put conditions on aid to airlines.
+“Financial assistance may be needed for some of our most impacted industries,” he said, “but any infusion of money to the airlines must have some major strings attached,” including a ban on “unfair” fees for changing or canceling a ticket, and targets for reduce carbon emissions from airline planes.

 Around the globe, airline bookings are plummeting and cancellations soaring as governments restrict travel and people fear being enclosed in an airplane for several hours during a pandemic that has already sickened about 170,000 people and killed more than 6,500.

-Note: This story has been corrected to show that Congress is considering letting airports, not airlines, use money set aside for airport infrastructure projects to pay for operating expenses.